sophongo/sophdoc/docs/en/docs/admin/baize/best-practice/finetunel-llm.md

 <!-- add image later -->

-DCE 5.0 AI Lab will automatically preheat the data in the background to ensure quick data access for subsequent tasks.
+AI Lab will automatically preheat the data in the background to ensure quick data access for subsequent tasks.

 ### AdvertiseGen Dataset